caydey/scripts/tar-aws-snapshot/README.md

 ## exclude.list

-Contains a list of files to exclude, asteriks `*` match backslashes `/`.
+Contains a list of files to exclude, asterisks `*` match backslashes `/`.
 Files inside the configuration directory that match `exclude*.list` are also included.
-Ensure that the file ends with a blank line.

 ## include.list